-Unfortunately for many sun-seeking vacationers, December in Bali is notorious for its wet weather.
+Unfortunately for many sun-seeking vacationers, October to January in Bali is notorious for its wet weather.
 As the rainy season kicks in, the beaches become a little less appealing but that doesn’t mean you can’t make the most of your time here on the island.
 Don’t let the rain get you down, as we’ve compiled a varied list of exciting indoor activities that you and the family can enjoy when its raining in Bali !

 2. Make Your Own Music Album